SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 When a method is executed, the interpreter checks first if the method is a primitive method _i.e.,_ if it has its flag turned on.
 If that is the case, the interpreter invokes the primitive instead of activating the method.
-As with bytecode instructions, primitives use also table dispatch to map primitive numers (or indexes) to primitive functions.
+As with bytecode instructions, primitives use also table dispatch to map primitive numbers (or indexes) to primitive functions.
 The code that follows shows a sketch of the primitive table.

 ```
+	#(
-	#(	(1 primitiveAdd)
+		(1 primitiveAdd)
 		(2 primitiveSubtract)
 		(3 primitiveLessThan)
 		(4 primitiveGreaterThan)